ilyaskurikhin/beesim/README.md

 Introduction
 ================================================================================

-This program aims to simulate an environment in bees, living in hives, collect pollen from flowers to keep the other bees in their hive alive.
+This program aims to simulate an environment in which bees, living in hives, collect pollen from flowers to keep the other bees in their hive alive.

 Installation
 ================================================================================